top of page

 • 3 min read

-Protein is one of the most essential nutrients your body needs for building and repairing tissues, supporting immune function, hormone production, and even creating enzymes and neurotransmitters.
-But not all protein sources — or absorption processes — are created equal.
+Protein is one of the most essential nutrients your body needs.
+It plays a vital role in building and repairing tissues, supporting immune function, hormone production, and even creating enzymes and neurotransmitters.
+However, not all protein sources or absorption processes are created equal.

 In this blog, we’ll explore: